Aubameyang's Gabon lose top spot as Cameroon extend Group F lead | Goal.com

 Arsenal forward Pierre-Emerick Aubameyang started and witnessed Gabon lose top spot in Group D following a 2-1 defeat by Gambia in a 2022 Africa Cup of Nations qualifier at Independence Stadium on Sunday.

-Modou Barrow struck four minutes into the second half before Bologna forward Musa Barrow doubled the hosts’ advantage in the 79th minute to overturn a 2-1 defeat suffered last Thursday in Gabon.
+Modou Barrow struck four minutes into the second half before Bologna forward Musa Barrow doubled the hosts’ advantage in the 79th minute to avenge a 2-1 defeat suffered last Thursday in Gabon.

 Dijon defender Bruno Ecuele Manga pulled a goal back for Gabon a minute before full-time.